Exploration-Lab/CS698R-Project-Foraging-in-Replenishing-Patches-7/README.md

 ## Requirements
-- We use [OpenAI Gym](https://opencv.org) to create a custom environment for the foraging with replinishing patches task.
+- We use [OpenAI Gym](https://gym.openai.com) to create a custom environment for the foraging with replinishing patches task.

-- We use [OpenCV](https://gym.openai.com) (opencv-python) for rendering the environment in manual play mode.
+- We use [OpenCV](https://opencv.org) (opencv-python) for rendering the environment in manual play mode.

+- We use [PyTorch](https://pytorch.org/) and [Stable-Baselines3](https://stable-baselines3.readthedocs.io/en/master/) for training the Deep RL agent.

+      pip install requirements.txt

 ## OpenAI Gym Environment
 - Testing the registered openai gym environment